Limo-Vincent/Group_9_Phase_3_project/README.md

 Continuously monitor churn metrics and update the predictive model with new customer data to maintain accuracy.

+Limitations & Future Work

+Data imbalance: Despite using SMOTE and class weights, the dataset still had fewer churn cases than non-churn, which can limit model generalization.

+Feature limitations: The dataset did not include customer demographics (e.g., age, income, contract type) that could provide a deeper understanding of churn behavior.

+Business context: The dataset is static and may not reflect current customer dynamics or external factors such as competitor actions.

+Model deployment: The project remains at the analysis stage; deploying the model in a real-time environment would be the next practical step.

 Next Steps:

 Deploy the Random Forest model into Syriatel’s CRM system for real-time churn prediction.